Lia Halloran: Dark Skate

 The haunting photographic series, Dark Skate (2008–present, c-prints), comments on the nature of physical being and spiritual essence in a contemporary world.
 Beginning in 2007, the ongoing series has been shot in the hidden and gritty architecture of various cities, including Los Angeles, Detroit, Miami, and Vienna.

 The photos illustrate an after-image of Halloran's performance, as she rides a skateboard with a light-source attached to her body.
 The long exposure time of the photographs, upwards of forty minutes, captures a light-drawing of motion but not the artist herself.
 Dark Skate can be understood as a series of self-portraits, while her physicality is not depicted, her essence illuminates the urban scenes.
 Like the individual photos trace a course of action, the entire series traces back Halloran's own biography: paying homage to her youth as a female skateboarder and surfer, and how it has merged with her own understanding and study of astrophysics.
 These experiences taught Halloran the meaning of a body in space, and how to trace her own path as she travels through the dark.

-While biographical, the series speaks of humanity on a much larger scale; specifically the human experience and interaction within the modern phenomenon of a concrete jungle.
+While biographical, the series speaks of humanity on a much larger scale, specifically the human experience and interaction within the modern phenomenon of a concrete jungle.
 As infrastructure and industrialization replace the natural environment, the human spirit seems to have lost an intimate connection to its surroundings.
-The actual labor and process of Dark Skate addresses this modern disconnect, and humanizes the physical experience of living in the urban world.
+The actual labor and process of Dark Skate addresses this modern disconnect and humanizes the physical experience of living in the urban world.

+This work has had solo exhibitions at DCKT Contemporary in New York, LaMontagne Gallery in Boston, MA, Fredric Snitzer Gallery in Miami, FL, Ernst Hilger Gallery in Vienna, Austria, and Pulse, London, England.
+The piece, Griffith Park (2007), was included in the exhibition, Haunted: Contemporary Photography, Video and Performance at the Guggenheim in Bilbao, Spain, and is now in the permanent collection of the Solomon R. Guggenheim Museum.
+This series was reviewed in The New York Times, New York Magazine, The New Yorker, LA Weekly, The Boston Globe, Time Out New York, and Artillery Magazine.